federico-terzi/federico-terzi.github.io/content/articles/2022-08-15-automatic-code-signing-and-notarization-for-macos-apps-using-github-actions.md

 <!--more-->
 # Prerequisites

 - Having a paid [Apple Developer Program](https://developer.apple.com/programs/) subscription.
-This costs about ~$99 per year depending on your country and is necessary to generate the necessary certificates.
+This costs about ~$99 per year depending on your country and is necessary to generate the required certificates.
 - Having a CI that builds your final App bundle.
 This bundle can be generated in a lot of different ways, just keep in mind we’ll need the final `bundle.app` inside the CI to perform the signing and notarization.
 This article won't cover the bundle generation, so please take care of that beforehand if you haven't already.

 # Generating the Certificate